vuer-ai/vuer/README.md

 pip install pillow
 ```

-Now, to run the examples, first download the example datasets
+Now, to run the examples, first download the example datasets.

+Each subdirectory in the `assets` directory contains a `Makefile`.
+Run the `make` command in each subdirectory to download the datasets.
+For example:

 ```bash
 cd assets/static_3d